-- The mapper uses either the long or short form of the "send queue state" command.
-If it receives a request for the "job-k-octets" - or "copies" and supports the attribute it MUST use the long form; otherwise, it MUST use the short form. - Note: the value of job-k-octets is the value in the short form divided by the number of "copies" which is on the long form only. - 440 Its value can also be determined by adding the "size" field values for each document in the job in the long form. - The mapper MUST assume that the LPD response that it receives has the format and information specified in sections "Send - 442 queue state (short)" and section 3.4 "Send queue state (long)".
-The mapper MUST determine the value of each requested - 443 attribute by using the inverse of the mapping specified in the two aforementioned sections. - Note: when the mapper uses the LPD short form, it can determine the response from the single LPD line that pertains to the job - specified by the Get-Job-Attributes operation. - NOTE: the mapper can use its correspondence between the IPP job-id, job-uri and the LPD job-number.
+- LPD severely limits the set of attributes that the mapper is able to return in its response for this operation.
+The mapper MUST 424 - 425 support, at most, the following job attributes: - number-of-intervening-jobs - job-originating-user-name - iob-id 428 - document-name 429 - job-k-octets 430 - copies 431 - The mapper uses either the long or short form of the "send queue state" command.
+If it receives a request for the "job-k-octets" or 432 - "copies" and supports the attribute it MUST use the long form; otherwise, it MUST use the short form.
+433 - Note: the value of job-k-octets is the value in the short form divided by the number of "copies" which is on the long form only.
+Its 434 - 435 value can also be determined by adding the "size" field values for each document in the job in the long form.

+- The mapper MUST assume that the LPD response that it receives has the format and information specified in section 3.3 "Send - 437 queue state (short)" and section 3.4 "Send queue state (long)".
+The mapper MUST determine the value of each requested - attribute by using the inverse of the mapping specified in the two aforementioned sections. - Note: when the mapper uses the LPD short form, it can determine the response from the single LPD line that pertains to the job - specified by the Get-Job-Attributes operation. - 441 NOTE: the mapper can use its correspondence between the IPP job-id, job-uri and the LPD job-number.

-5.10 Get-Jobs
+442 5.10 Get-Jobs

-- The mapper MUST perform this operation in the same way as Get-Job-Attributes except that the mapper converts all the LPD - iob-lines, and the IPP response contains one job object for each job-line in the LPD response...
+- The mapper MUST perform this operation in the same way as Get-Job-Attributes except that the mapper converts all the LPD - iob-lines, and the IPP response contains one job object for each job-line in the LPD response..